Languages at Prince Rock

 Primary Languages is an aspirational subject which sits centrally within the LAT ‘We Wills’.
 It should be an integral part of Key-Stage two classroom life; giving all of our children the opportunity to find out about the languages in the world around them and to explore their place within it.

-- Spanish is the fourth most spoken language in the world and a popular holiday destination.
+- Spain is a popular holiday destination.

-- Prepares children for secondary programme in Spanish
+- Prepares children for secondary programme in Spanish or similar languages (French, Italian)

 - Explore the Spanish culture.